 These increases are lower than we've seen in recent years.
 This is undoubtedly a result of the coronavirus pandemic.
-The family-friendly payment usually increase from the 4th April, SSP usually increases on the 6th April.
+The family-friendly payment usually increases from the 4th of April, and SSP usually increases on the 6th of April.
 These dates may still change, so keep an eye out for an announcement of this change.

 Paying these higher rates may be difficult given the current climate.
 If you need pay advice you can speak to one of our expert advisers today by calling 01455 858 132.